Insect and plant ecology

 Our Work

-Axfoundation tests actual insect and plant ecology zones at Torsåker farm.
-The aim is to see if the zones can increase the number of pollinators and if growing the right kind of flowers can favor the right predatory insects which in turn reduces the number of pests.
-If harvests can increase by favoring pollinators and how we can choose flowers that also give an extra income to the farmers, for example; wild thyme, wild garlic and mustard will also be looked at.
-The mix we have used in our insect and plant ecology zones consists of; blue tansy, alfalfa, meadow fescue, Timothy-grass, ryegrass, red clover, white clover, red fescue, chicory, crimson clover, Persian clover, alsike clover and so on.
+Axfoundation tested actual insect and plant ecology zones at Torsåker Farm.
+The aim was to see if the zones could increase the number of pollinators and if growing the right kind of flowers could favor the right predatory insects – thus reducing the number of pests.
+The test investigated if crop production could be increased by choosing the flowers that would favor pollinators, like wild thyme, wild garlic and mustard.
+The mix used in the insect and plant ecology zones consisted of; blue tansy, alfalfa, meadow fescue, Timothy-grass, ryegrass, red clover, white clover, red fescue, chicory, crimson clover, Persian clover, alsike clover and so on.
+The lessons learned from practically testing at Torsåker Farm later got Axfoundation engaged in several big projects with a clear focus on biodiversity.